Frankrijk

 France has greatly expanded its charging station network in recent years.
 Still, it is good to check your route in advance.

-Note that it is compulsory to have a warning triangle and a safety vest in the car in France.
+Please note that in France it is mandatory to carry a warning triangle and a safety vest in your car.

 Weather in France